1996 United States Senate elections: Georgia

 After the retirement of Sam Nunn, Democrats began seeking a successor for him.
 Eventually, Secretary of State of Georgia Max Cleland entered the race.
-Cleland was the only Democratic candidate to file for election, thus he became the nominee by default on July 9, 1996.
+Cleland was the only Democratic candidate to file for election, and thus he became the nominee by default on July 9, 1996.
 During the primary, he received 517,697 votes – 100%.

 Republicans also saw opportunity with an open Senate seat in Georgia.
-Six candidates filled to enter the Primary Election and become the Republican Nominee after July 9, 1996.
+Six candidates filled to enter the primary election and become the Republican nominee after July 9, 1996.

-After the Republican Primary, Guy Millner emerged as the nominee.
+After the Republican primary, Guy Millner emerged as the nominee.
 Charles Bullock, a political scientist at the University of Georgia, noted that defeated rival Johnny Isakson was more likely to win the moderate vote due to his pro-abortion rights views on abortion.
 Several polls earlier that year showed Cleland defeating both Millner and Isakson.
 In contrast to Isakson's opinion, Guy Millner was opposed to abortion except in the case of rape, incest, or to save the life of the mother.
-Johnny Isakson was later elected United States Senator after Zell Miller retired from his seat in 2004.
-Opponent Max Cleland quickly labeled Millner as an extremist, saying that "I think people in this state want to elect a moderate ... not an extremist, not an ideologue, and not somebody hung up on some ideological agenda."
+Isakson was later elected United States senator after Zell Miller retired from his seat in 2004.
+Opponent Max Cleland quickly labeled Millner as an extremist, saying, "I think people in this state want to elect a moderate ... not an extremist, not an ideologue, and not somebody hung up on some ideological agenda."
 In response, Millner began campaigning on other issues to capture more moderate voters.

-On Election Day, Democratic nominee Max Cleland narrowly won against Republican Guy Millner.
-It was one of the closest United States Senate Elections in the history of Georgia.
+On election day, Democratic nominee Max Cleland narrowly won against Republican Guy Millner.
+It was one of the closest United States Senate elections in the history of Georgia.
 Cleland received 1,103,993 votes to Millner's 1,073,969 votes.
-Libertarian candidate Jack Cashin obtained 81,262 votes, while only 8 people voted for Independent Arlene Rubinstein.
+Libertarian candidate Jack Cashin obtained 81,262 votes, while only eight people voted for Independent Arlene Rubinstein.